14 years of Startups Awards winners: Where are they now?

 Speaking at the time of the news release, Bailey said “we’re looking forward to launching more tools and opening up new locations for our growing community to take their ideas to the next level”.

-Our most recent Startups Awards overall winner is none other than high-growth tech start-up Onfido; the intelligent background checking platform.
+2016’s Startups Awards overall winner was none other than high-growth tech start-up Onfido; the intelligent background checking platform.

 Started in 2012 by young entrepreneurs Eamon Jubbawy, Husayn Kassai and Ruhul Amin – Oxford graduates all aged under 30 – the London-based business had attracted 1,000 customers worldwide, raised more than $30m funding, and had a team of 145 staff split between offices in London and San Francisco.